iitmnlp/EvalEval/README.md

 # EvalEval

-This repository contains the code for the paper [Perturbation Checklist for Evaluating NLG Evaluation Metrics]()
+This repository contains the code for the paper [Perturbation CheckLists for Evaluating NLG Evaluation Metrics, EMNLP 2021](https://arxiv.org/abs/2109.05771)

 ## Contents